Basilica of San Vitale: Justinian and Theodora panels

 At the foot of the apse side walls are two famous mosaic panels, completed in 547.
-On viewer left (but privileged right side from perspective of Christ in apse) is a mosaic depicting the East Roman Emperor Justinian I, clad in Tyrian purple with a golden halo, standing next to court officials, generals Belisarius and Narses, Bishop Maximian, palatinae guards and deacons.
+On viewer left (but privileged right side from perspective of Christ in apse) is a mosaic depicting the East Roman Emperor Justinian I, clad in Tyrian purple with a golden halo, standing next to court officials, generals Belisarius and Narses, Bishop Maximian, palatinae guards, and deacons.
 The halo around his head gives him the same aspect as Christ in the dome of the apse, but is part of the tradition of rendering the imperial family with haloes described by Ernst Kantorowicz in The King's Two Bodies.
-Justinian himself stands in the middle, with soldiers on his right and clergy on his left, emphasizing that Justinian is the leader of both church and state of his empire.
-The later insertion of Bishop Maximian's name above his head suggests that the mosaic may have been modified in 547, replacing the representation of the prior bishop with that of Maximian's.
+Justinian himself stands in the middle, with soldiers on his right and clergy on his left, emphasising that Justinian is the leader of both church and state of his empire.
+The later insertion of Bishop Maximian's name above his head suggests that the mosaic may have been modified in 547, replacing the representation of Victor, Bishop of Ravenna with that of Maximian's.

 The gold background of the mosaic perhaps shows that Justinian and his entourage are inside the church.
 The figures are placed in a V shape; Justinian is placed in the front and in the middle to show his importance with Bishop Maximian on his left and lesser individuals being placed behind them.
 This placement can be seen through the overlapping feet of the individuals present in the mosaic.

 On the opposite wall, the more elaborate panel shows Empress Theodora solemn and formal, with a golden halo, crown and jewels, and a group of court women as well as eunuchs.
+The two women standing beside Theodora are traditionally identified as Antonina, the wife of Belisarius, and their daughter Ioannina.
 The Empress holds the Eucharistic vessel for the Precious Blood, and her panel differs from that of Justinian in having a more complex background, with a fountain, cupola, and lavish hangings.
 They are adorned with intricately patterned textiles, possibly luxurious silks imported from the Sassanian Persian Empire.
 One scholar has argued that Theodora was depicted after her death in 548, but that theory has not been widely accepted due to other evidence that the mosaics were completed by 547 when the church was consecrated.
 This is the only certain image of the Empress Theodora, and stands in contrast to her depiction in some of the political rhetoric of the era.